marianogappa/jira-cli/README.md

 ```
   auth = dXNlcjpwYXNz    # == base64(user:pass)
   domain = https://yourdomain.atlassian.net
-  projects = TIS,SUP     # Optional; used to filter searches
+  projects = ABC,DEF     # Optional; used to filter searches
 ```
   - Note that the spaces are significant (I will do `{print $3}` with `awk`)
   - Configuration keys are case sensitive! (e.g. don't do `Auth = dXNlcjpwYXNz`)